homelab-alpha/docs/content/docs/back-to-basics/one_million_vs_one_billion.md

 ---
 title: "One Million vs One Billion"
 description: |
-  Explore the vast difference between one million and one billion.
-Understand how these large numbers relate to time, and gain a clearer perspective on the surprising scale of one billion seconds compared to one million seconds.
+  "Explore the vast difference between one million and one billion.
+Understand how these large numbers relate to time, and gain a clearer perspective on the surprising scale of one billion seconds compared to one million seconds."
 url: "back-to-basics/one-million-vs-one-billion"
 aliases: ""
 icon: "description"